abdulnawab916/abdulnawab916/README.md

 # Hey, I’m Abdul Nawab.

-I enjoy working at the systems-level of programming, yet, I still like to write frontend code from time to time.
+I enjoy working at the systems-level of programming.

-All in all, I like helping others through the art of programming.

 Currently, I work as a Software Engineer & Consultant for INOX, by Unison Hardware, which is based in Sacramento, CA.
+I also contribute to open-source written in Rust, such as `broot`!

 ### Personal interests:
-- Systems-level Programming (C, C++, Rust)
+- Systems-level Programming
-- Computer Networks, both theory and application
+- Computer Networks
 - Computational Theory

 - [ahnawabwork@gmail.com](mailto:ahnawabwork@gmail.com)